SuperSonicHub1/mit-eamusement/README.md

-# mit-eamusement
+# spice-card-tap

-Reads MIFARE Classic cards (MIT ID cards), and writes their hashed IDs to a text file for homebrew Bemani e-amusement setups.
+ Reads MIFARE Classic cards (MIT ID cards), and sends their hashed IDs to a Spicetools-compatible server for homebrew Bemani e-amusement setups.
  For the school's RG@MIT rhythm game club.

 ## Installation & Execution